syntasso/workshop/writing-a-promise/README.md

 From [installing a Promise](/installing-a-promise/README.md), a Kratix Promise is a YAML document that defines a contract between the platform and its users.
 It is what allows platforms to be built incrementally.

 A Promise consists of three parts:
-1. `xaasCrd`: the CRD that is exposed to the users of the Promise.
+1. `xaasCrd`: the CRD that an application developer uses to request an instance of the promise from the platform cluster.
-1. `workerClusterResources`: a collection of Kubernetes resources to be installed in the worker clusters.
+1. `workerClusterResources`: a collection of Kubernetes resources that enable the creation of an instance and will be pre-installed in the worker clusters.
-1. `xaasRequestPipeline`: the pipeline that will create the resources requried to run an instance of the promised service on a worker cluster.
+1. `xaasRequestPipeline`: an ordered list of docker containers that result in the creation an instance of the promised service on a worker cluster.

-## Promise parts, in detail

-### `xaasCrd`
-The `xaasCrd` is your user-facing API for the Promise.
-It defines the options that users can configure when they request the Promise.
-The complexity of the `xaasCrd` API is up to you.
-You can read more about writing Custom Resource Definitions in the [Kubernetes docs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#create-a-customresourcedefinition).

-### `workerClusterResources`
-The `workerClusterResources` describes everything required to fulfil the Promise.
-Kratix applies this content on all registered worker clusters.
-For instance with the Jenkins Promise, the `workerClusterResources` contains the Jenkins CRD, the Jenkins Operator, and the resources the Operator requires.

-### `xaasRequestPipeline`
-The `xaasRequestPipeline` defines a set of jobs to run when Kratix receives a request for an instance of one of its Promises.

-The pipeline is an array of Docker images, and those images are executed in order.
-The pipeline enables you to write Promises with specialised images and combine those images as needed.

-#### How the pipeline works

-Each container in the `xaasRequestPipeline` array will output complete, valid Kubernetes resources.

-The contract with each pipeline container is simple and straightforward:
-* The first container in the list receives the resource document created by the user's request&mdash;this request will comply with the `xaasCrd` described above.
-The document is available to the pipeline in `/input/object.yaml`.
-* The container's command then executes with the input object and fulfils its responsibilites.
-* The container writes any resources to be created to `/output/`.
-* The resources in `/output` of the last container in the `xaasRequestPipeline` array will be scheduled and applied to the appropriate worker clusters.

 ## Recap: basics of getting a promised instance to your users